 The two core functions of any model is

 - When we receive an observation of the state (may not be of every variable we are trying to model), How do we update a distribution.
 To what extent do we prefer either the noisy observation or our noisy prediction more?
-How do we combine these two to get a more accurate prediction of the state?
+How do we combine these two to get a more accurate prediction of the state?.
+We will refer to this as the update step

 Prerequisites